syed0369/turq-compiler/README.md

 ./first
 ```

-Another option is to change the INPUT variable in `Makefile` to the turq source code file adn run
+Another option is to change the INPUT variable in `Makefile` to the turq source code file and run
 ```bash
 make run
 ```